-Spectacle, Experience and Violence
+Staging, Experience and Violence

 The Documentation Center Nazi Party Rally Grounds will begin a major remodeling project in 2021.
 In February, the old Permanent Exhibition will give way to an Interim Exhibition for the duration of the construction work, with a focus on the space and content of the Rally Grounds.
 A large-format media installation will take visitors on a trip through time from 1918 to today, and provide an introductory orientation to this vast tract of land.
 A kaleidoscopic range of photos and plans will set the site within the overall context of its time and topography.

 Four time periods grouped around the installation will illustrate events at the Rally Grounds.
 For the first time, national history will be retold from a local perspective.
 Selected objects will join documents, films and photos to create a collage-like picture of the past.
 Many biographies and eyewitness reports will illuminate the topic from personal vantage points.
 Familiar facts will be joined by new findings; changes in approach and attempts at explanations will be linked with established knowledge.
 Media stations will emphasize the diversity of voices and invite visitors to form their own picture of this history.

 1918-1933 | Opportunities and crises – Nuremberg in the Weimar Republic

 From the moment the Republic was declared in 1918, Germany's first democracy repeatedly had to defend itself from attack.
 Nuremberg, a city of industry and workers with Social-Democratic political leanings, became an important site for events.
 Apart from major events by labor organizations, in 1927 and 1929 this was the site of the first rallies of the National Socialist German Workers' Party.
 Dedicated city politicians defended the Republic to the bitter end.